money-on-chain/Moc-Jobs/README.md

 This is a backend executor jobs.
 Periodic tasks that runs differents jobs, that call the contracts and asks if the are ready to execute it.
-This jobs run async of the app, and call directly to the contract througth node.
+This jobs run async of the app, and call directly to the contract through node.

 ### Currents jobs